 - Advancing communication and collaboration between ALSA, LSSs and law students and enhancing the productivity of ALSA Council; and

 - Working collaboratively with national student law associations abroad.

-You will find more information about all of ALSA’s activities by browsing our website at www.alsa.net.au.
-Many useful resources are also available for Law Students’ Societies through the LSS Login.
-If you want more information or are interested in becoming involved in ALSA, please contact the relevant ALSA Executive or Committee member, or myself directly.
+You will find more information about all of ALSA’s activities through browsing the pages of our website.
+Many useful resources are also available for LSSs through the LSS Login.
+If you want more information or are interested in getting involved in ALSA, please contact the relevant Executive or Committee member, or myself directly.

 All the best with your studies and other pursuits in 2012!

 Australian Law Students’ Association (ALSA)